kcarini/geonewsletters/README.md

 # geonewsletters
 Crowd-sourced collection of geo &amp; geo-adjacent newsletters.
-Started with [this tweet] (https://twitter.com/KiriCarini/status/1309974962426376192).
+Started with [this tweet](https://twitter.com/KiriCarini/status/1309974962426376192).

 ## DRAFT: A WORK IN PROCESS